vtex/faststore/packages/gatsby-plugin-thumbor/README.md

 ```

 ## How to contribute
 Feel free to open issues in our repo.
-Also, there is a general contributing guidelines in there
+Also, there is a general contributing guideline in there